 Ore stockpiled at the surface of the mine was transported by 30-ton haul trucks to the processing plant, where crushing, grinding, leaching, and smelting were conducted.
 Ore was crushed in two stages, using a jaw crusher and a cone crusher.
 Crushed ore was fed to the grinding circuit and ground in a ball mill.
 Ground ore was conveyed to the leach circuit to undergo cyanide leaching.
-Filter presses reclaimed the pregnant leach solution and filter cake, which were conveyed to a Merrill-Crowe precipitation circuit, where silver was precipitated by the addition of zinc dust.
+The pregnant solution passed through filter presses on the way to a Merrill-Crowe precipitation circuit, where silver was precipitated by the addition of zinc dust.
 Precipitates were transferred to a smelter to separate silver from zinc.